ortelius/ortelius.io/content/en/blog/contributors/how-to-bake-an-ortelius-pi-part03.md

 time=2024-10-16T09:07:56.273+00:00 comm=netdata source=daemon level=error errno="1, Operation not permitted" tid=165 thread=DBENGINIT[0] msg="Cannot create/open file '/var/cache/netdata/dbengine/journalfile-1-0000000001.njfv2'."
 ```

-I tried a different approach for the Netdata parent using the `Hostpath Storage` and using the `Customized directory used for PersistenVolume` method which can be found [here](https://microk8s.io/docs/addon-hostpath-storage)
+I tried a different approach for the Netdata parent I moved away from the CSI NFS Driver and used the `Hostpath Storage` approach starting from `Customized directory used for PersistentVolume` method which can be found [here](https://microk8s.io/docs/addon-hostpath-storage)

 My configuration for Netdata persistence looks like the following now which I thought had fixed the issue but then after a period of time the dreaded `chown` error returned.
 In the below content I have left the CSI NFS Driver configuration for Netdata to show both methods.